-If you or a loved one needs care, then there can be no doubt that you could be facing some very high ongoing costs and will need help with how the system works and how best to meet the care fees.
+If you or a loved one needs elderly care, then there can be no doubt that you could be facing some very high ongoing costs.
+You might also need guidance on how the whole social care system works and how best to meet the fees involved with later life care.

-The following information is provided by one of Autumna's trusted partners, Eldercare Solutions, is an independent organisation founded to simplify the maze of options for people having to pay their own care costs.
-You can get in touch by calling them on 0800 082 1155, or visiting their site at www.eldercaregroup.co.uk.
+The following information is provided by one of Autumna's trusted partners, Eldercare Solutions.
+Eldercare Solutions is an independent organisation founded to simplify the maze of options and choices available to people who have to fund their own elderly care.

 Social care in the UK is means tested.
 If your assets are below the means test limit then you may be entitled to some funding from your Local Authority.
 If your assets are above the means test limit then you will have to meet the cost of any personal care yourself.